mastodon/fediverse_auxiliary_service_provider_specifications/discovery/trends/v0.1/trends.md

 * `withinLastHours`: This MUST be a positive integer specifying the number of hours up to the current time for which to compute trends.
-  The minimum value of `1` means records trending within the last hour, while the allowed maximum of `336` means within the last fortnight.
+  The minimum value of `1` means records trending within the last hour.
+  FASP MUST support values up to `168` (i.e. one week) but MAY allow larger values.
 If omitted defaults to `24`.
 * `maxCount`: This MUST be a positive integer specifying the maximum number of results that should be returned.
 If omitted defaults to `20`.